-Our branch is based in Reading, where we organise events across the Thames Valley region.
+Our branch is based in Reading, where we organise events across the Berkshire region.
 We run monthly Cafe Scientifique events in Reading and sponsor the Basingstoke Cafe Scientifique.
-As well as the popular Reading Café Scientifique series, the Thames Valley Branch also organises other events throughout the year.
+As well as the popular Reading Café Scientifique series, the Reading Branch also organises other events throughout the year.
 Each year the branch co-ordinates the programme for Reading Science Week which is part of British Science Week and runs in March.

 Meet our committee